lorenzodiaz2/Cybersecurity_Lab/home.md

 Now that we can access the *auth.log* file, let’s see the working of SSH log poisoning.

 If we try anything related to authentication, the server will log it in *auth.log* file.
-First, i will try to authenticate as a random user with `ssh randomuser@10.0.2.14` command and then, since the injected file is included by the PHP script, if we inject a PHP code, the webserver will execute that as well, so we try to do that with `ssh '<?php system($_GET['cmd']); ?>'@10.0.2.14` command, where the user part is a PHP code for executing any file we pass in variable **cmd**:
+First, i will try to authenticate as a random user with `ssh randomuser@10.0.2.14` command and then, since the injected file is included by the PHP script, if we inject a PHP code, the webserver will execute that as well, so we try to do that with `ssh '<?php system($_GET['cmd']); ?>'@10.0.2.14` command, where the user part is a PHP code for executing any command we pass in **cmd** parameter:
-- `system( )` is a PHP function that allows the execution of shell commands
+- `system( )` is a PHP function that allows the execution of shell commands and display the output
 - `$_GET['cmd']` code retrieves the value of the query parameter **cmd** from the URL’s

 **Issue**: running the second command, I encounter the following error in the local machine:
 `remote username contains invalid characters`
 This error suggests that the SSH client is rejecting the username due to the presence of special characters, which are part of the PHP code I'm trying to inject.
-This was a vulnerability that is now patched from upstream `ssh`.
+This is a vulnerability that is now patched from upstream `ssh`.
 >   For more details of the patch for this vulnerability check the function `valid_ruser()` in this [link](https://github.com/openssh/openssh-portable/commit/7ef3787c84b6b524501211b11a26c742f829af1a).

 We need a workaround!